stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 const ExampleFour = () => <StyledExample spacing="10rem">Four</StyledExample>;
 ```

-`@xstyled/styled` offers an additional form of getter.
-If you use the `styled` object from `@xstyled/styled-components` rather than from Styled Components, you can go even further and write theme values directly into your CSS:
+`@xstyled/styled` offers an extra form of getter.
+If you use the `styled` object from `@xstyled/styled-components`, you can write theme values directly into your CSS:

 ```ts
 import styled from "@xstyled/styled-components";